 If you grow up in an orphanage in Russia, you have no positive experiences of family life, you are traumatised by being abandoned or taken from your mother, and you are thoroughly institutionalised.
 It is no wonder orphanage leavers struggle when they have their own children.
 It is common for children of orphanage leavers to be taken into orphanages themselves but we can break this cycle.
 We support 38 families year-round to become better parents.
 The summer camp is the high point of the year

 It is not inevitable that orphanage-leavers will be bad parents.
-The Sunflower Club provides counselling, parenting classes and play therapy on a weekly basis.
-The summer camp continues this work with eight families in a more intensive way in a beautiful rural setting.
+Our club provides weekly counselling, parenting classes and play therapy.
+The summer camps continues this work with at least 7 families in a more intensive way in a lovely rural setting (we hope to help 15 families).
 Parents improve their communication with their child and receive counselling to come to terms with their own difficult childhood.
-Sharing a simple log-cabin life, basic parenting skills can be developed.
+Sharing a simple log-cabin life, we help them transform their relationships.

 When the parent child bond is strengthened, the child's whole development improves: their health, their communication skills, their behaviour.
 Parents learn to take responsibility for their family and are motivated to find and stay in employment.
 Overcoming their lack of confidence, they are also more likely to seek help from other agencies, and to take their child to kindergarten, which sets them up to achieve more when they start school.
 Best of all the families stay together happily.